okahwaji-tech/agents/docs/materials/llm/word-embeddings.md

-# Comprehensive Study Guide: Word Embeddings and Their Applications in Large Language Models
+# Word Embeddings and Large Language Models

 ## Table of Contents